News & Articles

 We can undertake a valuation of your company to establish the tax liabilities that may arise under each of the scenarios above, and if an EMI scheme is appropriate, we can agree a valuation with HMRC.

-We also have a statutory services team who can prepare the necessary statutory paperwork to implement the recommended scheme.
+We also have a statutory services team that can prepare the necessary statutory paperwork to implement the recommended scheme.
+Depending on which route is appropriate, we may also work with your solicitor to help implement the scheme.

 If you would like to find out more about potential routes for your company, please do get in touch.